 Both the UPS delivery guy and one of my neighbors, skeptically questioned me… “You’re painting your garage door yellow?”
 I had to explain to them that it was only a base coat and they would soon see why it was needed.

-A few minutes after applying the paint/glaze mixture, I dragged the ends of a whisk-broom through the coat to allow some of the base yellow color to come through.
+A few minutes after applying the paint/glaze mixture, drag the ends of a whisk-broom through the coat to allow some of the base yellow color to come through.

-On the vertical sections of the door I applied the paint and dragged it vertically.
+On the vertical sections of the door, apply the paint and drag it vertically.

-Once the first coat of brown paint was dry, I added a second coat in the same manner.
-On a few of the panels I also dragged a wood-graining tool through the wet paint/glaze coat to make it look more like wood grain and knots and to give the faux wood finish the overall uniform appearance of wood.
+Once the first coat of brown paint is dry, apply a second coat in the same manner.
+On a few of the panels – also drag a wood-graining tool through the wet paint/glaze coat to make it look more like wood grain and knots and to give the faux wood finish the overall uniform appearance of wood.

 Faux Woodgrain Painted Garage Door – AFTER